timbooker/timbookercodingblog/_posts/first.md

 The code is available on [github](https://github.com/timbooker/Simple.Data.Linqpad.Tracelistener).

-You should clone + compile this, and [add it you your GAC](http://msdn.microsoft.com/en-us/library/dkkx7f79.aspx).
+You should clone + compile this, and [add it to your GAC](http://msdn.microsoft.com/en-us/library/dkkx7f79.aspx).

 You will now need to set up this tracelistener with LINQPad.
 To do this, navigate to your LINQPad installation directory (e.g. `C:\Program File(x86)\LINQPad4\`), and create a new file - `linqpad.config`.